SailFish-Finance/stEDU/DEPLOYMENT.md

 - The stEDU contract owner is the account that deployed the contract
 - Only the owner can deposit rewards and trigger rebases
 - The wstEDU contract maintains a constant balance while the value increases with rewards

+## Recent Updates

+### wstEDU Contract Improvements (October 2025)

+The wstEDU contract has been updated with the following improvements:

+1. **Fixed wstEDUToEDU Function**: The function has been renamed from `eduValue` to `wstEDUToEDU` for consistency with the stEDU contract's `stEDUToEDU` function.
+More importantly, the calculation logic has been improved to accurately reflect the actual EDU value that users would receive when unwrapping and unstaking.

+2. **Improved getStEDUAmount Function**: The calculation logic has been updated to match the unwrap function's behavior, ensuring that the predicted stEDU amount matches the actual amount received when unwrapping.

+3. **Comprehensive Testing**: Added extensive tests to verify that the conversion functions accurately predict the actual values received throughout the entire stake → wrap → rewards → unwrap → unstake cycle.

+These improvements ensure that the wstEDU contract provides accurate value calculations, which is essential for integrations with other DeFi protocols and for displaying correct information to users in frontends.